Where to Get the Information to Create Your Development PlanFeb 23, 2021

 After each meeting or interview go back over your notes and begin to pull out common threads.
 List them on your white board so you can see them every day and reflect on how they can fit into your plan.

-In a previous blog, we’ve talked about the people who are critical to developing your plan.
+In another article, we’ve talked about the people who are critical to developing your plan.
 That same group is where you must go to get the information you’ll need.
 But what you ask them will be different.